adlnet/xAPI-Spec/xAPI.md

 		<td>url</td>
 		<td>URL</td>
 		<td>A url which SHOULD resolve to human-readable information about the activity,
-		which MAY inclue a way to 'launch' the activity.
+		which MAY include a way to 'launch' the activity.
 		</td>
 	</tr>
 	<tr>